This is our all-in-one roundup reviewing every Bitdefender consumer security solution for 2021. On this page, after our brief intro, you’ll find

 The second was a custom ransomware simulator of our own.
 It's about as simple a malware sample as you could get, but it's also something Bitdefender would never have seen before, allowing us to evaluate how Antivirus Plus performs when presented with brand new threats.

 We ran our test software, and in just a fraction of a second, Bitdefender's engine cut in and displayed an alert.
-Not only had it detected and killed our test process, but it successfully restored the handful of files our software had managed to encrypt (just five).
+Not only had it detected and killed our test process, but Bitdefender's Ransomware Remediation technology successfully restored the ten files our software had managed to encrypt.

 The company told us that threats are removed only if they're detected by the signature layer.
 Ours was picked up by the behavior layer, which will kill an offending process, but not try to remove it.

-Other antivirus software can go further, for example taking steps to prevent a dangerous executable from running again, and on balance that's the approach we prefer.
+Kaspersky Anti-Virus went further, quarantining our test executable to prevent it running again, and on balance that's the approach we prefer.
 But this isn't a major deal, as Bitdefender's gentler approach doesn't seem to have any practical effect on system security, as although we were able to repeatedly run the same threat, Bitdefender blocked it each time.

 That's a major improvement on many competitors, which either miss the simulator entirely or aren't able to stop it destroying at least some files.
 On balance, we think Bitdefender provides very capable and effective all-round ransomware protection.